At a Glance

 - Low pannier rail keeps weight lower for better handling, and makes it easier to lash gear to the top deck.

 - Adjustable dropouts allow for moving the deck as low as possible, again keeping weight lower.

 - Solid top deck with slots is great for lashing gear to, even awkwardly shaped or saggy items.
 I used a couple Voile straps to attach my sleeping pad and extra food when my panniers were too full.

 Just one gripe about the design of the Divide rack and my specific setup: the horizontal bars below the pannier rails (where the extenders attach) made it harder to attach and detach my REI Link Panniers.
-These panniers use a Velcro attachment system that’s rattle-free and break-proof – perfect for rugged bikepacking – but not the easiest to get on and off for motel stays or tricky bike portages.
+These panniers use a hook-and-loop attachment system that’s rattle-free and break-proof.
+It’s perfect for rugged bikepacking, but not the easiest to get on and off for motel stays or tricky bike portages.
 That said, the panniers fit the rack really well once installed, which is the most important part.

-It’s also worth noting that if you use the axle mounted system, you’ll need to unmount the rack from the axle in order to remove the wheel.
-This was never an issue during my trip, even while flying with my bike.
-But if you’re removing a front wheel for transport or fixing a flat by the side of the road, it’s an extra step.
+It’s worth noting that if you use the axle mounted system, you’ll need to unmount the rack from the axle in order to remove the wheel.
+If you’re packing your bike for transport or fixing a flat by the side of the road, it’s an extra step.

 The Old Man Mountain Divide has a max load rating of 55 pounds when eyelet mounted, and a generous 70 pounds when axle mounted.
 Though I wouldn’t recommend getting anywhere near that limit — it puts your bike under extra strain and isn’t very fun to ride — folks with expedition-scale gear needs will appreciate knowing their rack isn’t the weakest link.